k0001/k0001.github.com/articles/opaleye-sot.md

 canonical order.
 This function `f` is passed as its only argument yet another function, here bound to the name `set_`, that will allow us to construct one of those `Tagged (TC t c) a` values effectively associating a value `a` to a column named `c` in the table uniquely identified by `t`.
-Perhaps it is easier if you think of `set_` just an assignment operator:
+Perhaps this is easier to understand if you think of `set_` just an assignment operator:

 ```haskell
 mkHsI $ \(:=) -> hBuild